acising/KellectAgent-Windows/README.md

 # **Output Format**

 We output event records in the format of JSON.
-Each Event has two parts of properties: common properties and private properties.
+Each BaseEvent has two parts of properties: common properties and private properties.
 The description of each part as follows:

 - Common properties